mnekx/mnekx/README.md

 :telescope: I’m on the roadmap to becoming a full-stack software developer, at [Microverse inc](https://www.microverse.org/).
 My passion lies in coming up with great ideas and building something out of those ideas, as well as translating people's ideas into tangible solutions

 - 🔭 I’m currently working and studying @microverseinc.
 Stay tuned!
-- 👯 I’m looking to collaborate on any exciting project
+- 👯 I’m looking to collaborate on projects solving customer problems.
 - 📫 You can reach me at [@chambuya](https://www.linkedin.com/in/mnemba-chambuya/)
-- 💬 Ask me about anything web development and music
+- 💬 Ask me about anything software development and music.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I play football.